 Dennis A. Gioia, a professor of management at Penn State wrote that hidden scripts govern collective behavior, including business behavior, and they take a lot of time and effort to rewrite:

 " Executives are bombarded with information.
 To ease the cognitive load, they rely on a set of unwritten scripts imported from the organization around them.
 You could even define corporate culture as a collection of scripts.
 Scripts are undoubtedly efficient.
 Managers don't have to muddle through each new problem a fresh, (Denny) Gioia wrote, because "the mode of handling such problems has already been worked out in advance."
 But therein lies the danger.
 Scripts can be flawed, and grow more so over time, yet they discourage active analysis."
 (Emphasis added.)

-With honest and careful introspection and introspection, followed by a solid strategic plan that focuses on people, process, and technology.
+With honest and careful introspection, followed by a solid strategic plan that focuses on people, process, and technology.

 You need to find the will and the way to change management.
 The “will” is the “why” of behavior change.
 We discussed the why in the sections above.
 In contrast, the “way” refers to the cognitive and informational aspects of behavior change.
 The “way” is the “how” to change.
 How are you going to innovate your practice?
 Where do you start?
 What skills and capabilities are required?
 Do you have a process map ready?
 Both - the will and the way - are necessary for successful change management.

 In this regard, I strongly believe that adopting a Lean culture will go a long way in effecting change management in your organization.
 As we discussed, to be able to innovate successfully you need to re-write old scripts.
 Re-writing the many hidden scripts of lawyers will take executive function, time, and training.
 It is true that behavior change will always be hard, but you can facilitate it.
 And using a Lean approach is a proven way to facilitate change and process improvement.